Life Insurance in Germany: The Definitive Guide (2025)

 Is life insurance worth it?

-Life insurance can be worth it, but as with most things in insurance, it depends on your situation.
+Life insurance can be worth it, but as with most things in insurance, it depends on your situation and desired financial protection.
 Here’s how to break it down:

 What are the benefits of life insurance?

-Many people buy life insurance for these reasons:
+Many people buy term life insurance for these reasons:

 1. Covering funeral costs: These can add up quickly.
 For example, a cremation funeral costs about €3000 to €4000.